weecology/DeepForest/docs/landing.md

 ## Feedback
-All [issues](https://github.com/weecology/DeepForest/issues/) can be submitted to the github repo.
+All [issues](https://github.com/weecology/DeepForest-pytorch/issues/) can be submitted to the github repo.
 We look forward to hearing about the performance of the prebuilt and custom models.
-We encourage all users to submit a sample image [issue](https://github.com/weecology/DeepForest/issues/49), regardless of performance, to the [image gallery](https://weecology.github.io/DeepForest/).
-We want to hear from you!

 ## Citation